aws/aws-parallelcluster/docs/s3_resources.rst

   s3_read_resource = arn:aws:s3:::my_corporate_bucket/*

 This example provides read access to the bucket `my_corporate_bucket`.
-This does **not** provide read access to objects stored in the bucket.
+Please note that this does **not** provide read access to any objects stored in the bucket.

 ::